elbeardmorez/nixTools/backup/README.md

   -s, --sources <SOURCES>  : file containing source paths to backup,
                              one per line
                              (default: 'BACKUP_ROOT/.include')
-  -p, --period <PERIOD>  :  PERIOD can be either 'hourly', 'daily',
-                            'weekly' or 'monthly'
-                            (default: 'hourly')
+  -t, --type <TYPE>  : initiate backup from TYPE interval, where TYPE
-  -f, --force  : force backups regardless of whether the period type's
-                 epoch has elapsed since its previous update. this will thus always roll the backup set along one
+                       can be either 'hourly', 'daily', 'weekly' or 'monthly' (default: 'hourly') -f, --force  : force backups regardless of whether the period type's epoch has elapsed since its previous update. this will thus always roll the backup set along one